 In 2011, the Competition Bureau launched action against the Toronto Real Estate Board (TREB) to force the country’s largest real estate board to allow the publication of sales data, among other information.
-This case is still before the courts but Canada isn’t the first country to tackle this issue of public data and private rights.
+In August 2018, the Supreme Court refused to hear TREB’s case so the door is now open for sold data to be published.
+But as of yet, it is not readily available across the country.
 In the UK and America, buyers and sellers and anyone with even a casual interest have access to sold data — and the availability of this information drastically changed each country’s real estate market.

 |Province||Data Publicly Available?||Where Can I Find Out More?|

 |New Brunswick||Yes, data available dating back to 2009.
 You will need a PAN, PID or a street address to get data, or you can search using a map.||Service New Brunswick|